What is Public and Products Liability insurance?

 When should I send in a Personal Accident claim form?

-A claim form should be completed, signed by your Club or Association and submitted to Fullerton Health Corporate Services as soon as you become aware that you will be making a claim.
+A claim form should be completed, signed by your Club or Association and submitted to Corporate Services Network as soon as you become aware that you will be making a claim.
 You do not have to wait until after you have completed treatment for your injury.
 Please note that any treatment rendered necessary by injury must be completed within 12 calendar months from the date of such injury occurring for expenses to be covered.

 Is the Medicare Gap claimable under the Personal Accident Policy?